 Why is my PMI so high?

-Your PMI might be high because your down payment was very low, your credit score is low, or something else in your financial history deems you a higher risk to lenders.
+Your PMI might be high because your down payment was very low, your credit score is low, your DTI is high, or something else in your financial history makes you a higher risk to lenders.
 PMI varies by lender and is based on your total financial profile.
 If your credit score is low, you may want to improve it before applying for a mortgage or explore low-credit options, such as FHA loans.

 Is it better to put 20% down or pay PMI?

 It depends on your goals and your local market.
-While putting down 20% avoids PMI, you’ll also have to wait longer in order to save that amount.
-During that time, you lose out on building equity, especially if you live in an appreciating market.
+Putting 20% down avoids PMI, but you'll wait longer to save that amount.
+During that time, you lose out on building equity, especially in an appreciating market.

 How much is PMI on a $300,000 mortgage?